-Both the Flash and EEPROM memory arrays can be programmed using the serial SPI bus while RESET is pulled to GND.
+Flash and EEPROM memory arrays can both be programmed using the serial SPI bus while RESET is pulled to GND.
 The serial interface consists of pins SCK, MOSI (input) and MISO (output).
-After RESET is set low, the Programming Enable instruction needs to be executed first before program/erase operations can be executed.
-NOTE, in Table 20-13 on page 204, the pin mapping for SPI programming is listed.
-Not all parts use the SPI pins dedicated for the internal SPI interface.
+After RESET is set low, the Programming Enable instruction needs to be executed before program/erase operations can be executed.